Running Apps

 check

-npx dotvars check [file]Validates every env against your Zod schemas, runs any check blocks defined in the file, and reports expired or deprecated variables.
-No --env flag means all envs get checked.
+vars check [file]Validates every env against your Zod schemas, runs any check blocks defined in the file, and reports expired or deprecated variables.
+Without --env, all envs are checked.

 # Validate all envs in config.vars